-Undue influence happens when someone influences a person to change their will or estate plan in a way that takes over the decision making of the person making the will or estate plan.
+Under New York law, undue influence is defined as someone influencing a person to change their will or estate plan in a way that takes over the decision-making of the person making the will or estate plan.
 The factors that a New York Surrogate’s Court will consider when deciding whether or not there is undue influence are as follows:

-- Significant change of testamentary plan or intention
+- A significant change of testamentary plan or intention

 - Deteriorating physical or mental condition